Gary Lineker: BBC exit

 On 10 March, the BBC said Lineker would step back from his job on Match of the Day because it considered "his recent social media activity to be a breach of our guidelines".
 It added it had "decided Lineker will not present Match of the Day until there's an agreed and clear position on his use of social media".
 Lineker's BBC Sport colleagues Ian Wright, Alan Shearer, Steve Wilson, Conor McNamara, Robyn Cowen, Steven Wyeth, Alex Scott, Jason Mohammad, Mark Chapman, Jermaine Jenas, Dion Dublin and Jermain Defoe all pulled out of their respective roles in BBC programmes in the next hours in solidarity with him.
 As a result, the broadcaster was forced to reduce its sports-related schedules for 11 and 12 March, with Match of the Day going ahead without any hosts or studio presentation, thus featuring only match footage.
 It also affected the BBC World Service's English-language programme Sportsworld, which was not aired on that day and was instead replaced with alternative programming.
 The BBC and Lineker issued coordinated statements on 13 March.
 Lineker's suspension was ended and the BBC announced it would initiate an independent review of its social media guidelines and how they apply to freelancers outside news.
 The BBC's director-general, Tim Davie, stated that Lineker had agreed to abide by the corporation's editorial guidelines until the review into them has been completed.

 Since the controversy, Lineker has continued to use Twitter to comment on political issues.
 On 21 November 2023, he tweeted: "Worth 13 minutes of anyone's time."
 The tweet was accompanied by a link to an interview between Owen Jones and Raz Segal, in which Segal stated that Israel's actions in the Gaza war were "a textbook case of genocide".
 Lineker's tweet was interpreted by some to be an endorsement of Segal's views.

 In December 2023, Lineker signed an open letter criticising the government's proposal to send asylum seekers to Rwanda.
 Defence Secretary Grant Shapps, Conservative Party deputy chairman Lee Anderson, and Jonathan Gullis accused him of violating impartiality and lodged a complaint with the BBC.

+In May 2025, Lineker apologised after sharing a post from the group Palestine Lobby which featured criticisms of Zionism and an image of a rat.
+Shortly after, it was announced that Lineker would leave the BBC that month.